 Previous studies of maternal diet during pregnancy have focused on dietary restriction or macronutrient excess in pregnancy, with little-to-no attention directed toward temporality of food intake.
-To date, one study of TRF during pregnancy in animals exists.
-This work emphasized fetal health and was completed in the context of preventing complications from overnutrition (a high fat, high sucrose diet, HFHS) during gestation.
+To date, two studies of TRF during pregnancy in animals exist.
+The first emphasized fetal health and was completed in the context of preventing complications from a high fat, high sucrose diet (HFHS) during gestation in a rat model.
 Upadhyay and colleagues found that 9-hour TRF improved fetal lung development (12) and placental oxidative stress markers (13) at embryonic day (E)18.5 compared to ad libitum fed dams.
-This approach did not evaluate the long-term, postnatal effects of TRF and the independent effects of TRF are complicated by the use of a high fat, high sucrose diet.(14)(14)
+This approach did not evaluate the long-term, postnatal effects of TRF and the independent effects of TRF are complicated by the use of a high fat, high sucrose diet.
+The second, also in rats, evaluated 12 hour access in light and dark cycles to a chow diet during pregnancy and followed male and female resultant offspring until 150 days of age (14).
+Adult female offspring of dams fed in the dark cycle with TRF were found to be glucose intolerant in vivo, and reduced glucose stimulated glucose secretion in vitro in both male and female offspring islets. altered glucose metabolism in adult offspring of TRF fed dams (14).
+However, this study compared 12 hour feeding to ad libitum feeding in pregnancy, leaving more restrictive windows unexamined.

 The effects of TRF in non-pregnant human populations are inconsistent.
 Some TRF trials result in significant weight loss (15–18) while others do not (19–21).
 Similarly, insulin sensitization results in some (15, 21–24), but not all trials of TRF (16, 20).
-The way TRF is employed in human studies is rarely consistent, with varying lengths of feeding window, timing of feeding window (early vs late), control of caloric intake (isocaloric vs ad libitum feeding), inpatient observation or outpatient adherence monitoring.
+The way TRF is employed in human studies is rarely consistent, with varying lengths of feeding window (4-12 hours), timing of feeding window (early vs late), control of caloric intake (isocaloric vs ad libitum feeding), and inpatient observation or outpatient adherence monitoring.
 As such, the biological effects of this eating strategy are not clear, even in non-pregnant humans.